-Refund Policy in Case of Death
+Refund and Exchange Policy in Case of Death

 This policy applies to tickets that are non-refundable and those with cancellation fees when transportation is cancelled due to death of the passenger, the passenger’s immediate family member, or a traveling companion.
 When booked on a separate PNR, we require proof the passenger and the travelling companion were travelling together.